marcusk-studio/mc-runtime-test/README.md

 - `modloader`: The modloader to install with HeadlessMC (`forge`, `neoforge` or `fabric`).
 - `regex`: A Regex to match the MC version to launch (can in most cases just be `.*<modloader>.*`, like `.*fabric.*`, very old versions of forge might start with an uppercase `Forge`).
 - `java`: The Java version to use, e.g. `17`.
-- `java-distribution`: The [Java distribution](https://github.com/actions/setup-java?tab=readme-ov-file#supported-distributions) to use, by default we use the adopt distribution.
 - `dummy-assets`: HeadlessMC will use dummy assets to not download all the MC assets.
 Can be disabled by setting this to `false`.
 - `mc-runtime-test`: The MC-Runtime-Test jar to download (`none`, `lexforge`, `fabric` or `neoforge`).
 When using `none` you need to provide a way for the game to exit or the action will run indefinitely and time out.
 - `xvfb`: If `true` (default), runs the game with Xvfb, if false, you should probably use the -lwjgl option in headlessmc.